 5 Top Reasons Why Your Website Should Use HTTPS

-According to Google’s Online Security Blog, “For the past several years, we’ve moved toward a more secure web by strongly advocating that sites adopt HTTPS encryption.
-And within the last year, we’ve also helped users understand that HTTP sites are not secure by gradually marking a larger subset of HTTP pages as “not secure”.
+For the past several years, Google has been continuing to move toward a more secure web by strongly advocating that sites adopt HTTPS encryption.
+To make it simple for users to understand that HTTP sites are not secure, Google has been gradually marking a larger subset of HTTP pages.

-Top 5 Advantages of HTTPS
+HTTPS Security — Top 5 Advantages

 1. Secure is faster – HTTPS is a more technically advanced and secure network protocol solution than HTTP.
 HTTPS is better as it unlocks both performance improvements and powerful new features that are not available with HTTP.
 SSL is also required for Accelerated Mobile Pages (AMP).
 See our AMP article for more information.

 3. HTTPS and SSL/TLS is Essential for PCI/DSS – Websites which accept credit card payments need to offer protection to their visitor data.
 According to the PCI Data Security Standard any sites that collect payment information to process online payments, must be PCI-compliant.
 Having an SSL/TLS certificate installed is one of the primary requirements set by the payment card industry (PCI).
-It is mandatory that financial, e-commerce and most websites that require log in have HTTPS
+It is mandatory that financial, e-commerce and most websites that require log in have HTTPS.

 - Over 68% of Chrome traffic on both Android and Windows is now protected